Overview

 Contact Us

-Program Manager, Workplace Health & Well-being
+Workplace Health & Well-being

 McMaster has a strong commitment to create a brighter and healthier world.
 In 2017, McMaster joined the Canadian Health Promoting Universities and Colleges Network by signing the Okanagan Charter, which is dedicated to advancing human and societal well-being.
 McMaster’s Healthy Workplace programs strive to advance the well-being of all faculty and staff through the promotion of year round holistic wellness initiatives, including, but not limited to, physical health, psychological wellness, and work-life balance.